gangjeuk/X-raid/dataset/README.md

 Due to their large size, the files are uploaded to cloud storage.

 Here's the link: [Image files](https://drive.google.com/drive/folders/1HN7gZ99xrn05FYJwakcVAFjw2Wbtg18X?usp=sharing)

-The following sections detail the data structure transitions for each case, along with visual representations.

 ## AMD RAID